Swallow the capsules whole with a drink of water. Do not chew them.

 - The capsules will make you sleepy.
-If you still feel sleepy the next day, do not drive or use tools or machines.
-Do not drink alcohol.
+If you still feel sleepy the next day, do not drive and do not use tools or machines.

 - Clomethiazole is only recommended for a short period of time.
 This is because your body can become dependent on it after a while.
 This can cause problems when you then stop taking it.

 Along with their useful effects, all medicines can cause unwanted side-effects although not everyone experiences them.
 The table below lists some of the most common ones associated with clomethiazole.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve over the first few days of taking a new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

 |Common clomethiazole side-effects ||What can I do if I experience this?|